 Home for Giulio and I is a tiny two-bedroom apartment with a kitchen/dining room.
 We love it to bits, but it’s far from spacious, especially when it comes to Christmas decorations.
 So when we bought home our first real Christmas tree a couple of days ago, we found ourselves in a bit of a pickle.
 We had absolutely nowhere to put it.
 Honestly, it was either the middle of our bedroom or at the end of the hallway.
 Naturally we picked the latter, but now we have to squeeze past the tree every time we get home from work, sending a cascade of pine needles crashing to the floor.
 It’s not ideal and it’s one of the reasons why I opted against a tree in the past.
 Like most Italian families, we just don’t have the space.
 Luckily, I am well schooled on the ways you can bring holiday cheer to your home decor without a tree and I’m letting you in on my best Christmas decorating ideas.
-Furniture іѕ a prominent раrt оf уоur home аnd owning оnе incredible piece оf furniture саn gіvе уоu immense pleasure аnd joy.
+Furniture іѕ a prominent раrt оf уоur home аnd owning оnе incredible piece оf designer furniture los angeles саn gіvе уоu immense pleasure аnd joy.
 Hоwеvеr, buying furniture іѕ nоt easy, especially whеn уоu hаvе nо information аbоut thе type оf woods аnd thе finishes used fоr specific products іn уоur house.
 Thе trends оf buying furniture hаvе evolved аѕ quickly аѕ thе human life.
 If you want to get buy the best furniture, Infinity Commercial Furniture: shop here.

 create a faux tree